-- Division of Adult Internal Medicine
+- Adult Internal Medicine Division

-- Chapter of Addiction Medicine
+- Australasian Chapter of Addiction Medicine

-- Chapter of Palliative Medicine
+- Australasian Chapter of Palliative Medicine

-- Chapter of Sexual Health Medicine
+- Australasian Chapter of Sexual Health Medicine

-- Division of Paediatrics & Child Health
+- Paediatrics & Child Health Division

 - Chapter of Community Child Health

-- Faculty of Occupational and Environmental Medicine
+- Australasian Faculty of Occupational and Environmental Medicine

-- Faculty of Public Health Medicine
+- Australasian Faculty of Public Health Medicine

-- Faculty of Rehabilitation Medicine
+- Australasian Faculty of Rehabilitation Medicine

-- accommodation for three nights, including breakfast
+- accommodation for up to 3 nights, including breakfast

-Award recipients will also be invited to publish their abstracts in the Internal Medicine Journal or Journal of Paediatrics and Child Health RACP Congress supplement.
+Award recipients will be invited to publish their abstracts in the Internal Medicine Journal or Journal of Paediatrics and Child Health RACP Congress supplement.

-- Trainees are selected based on:
+- Presentations are assessed on: